The Logo As 4th Plinth

 As part of the process we also spent long periods discussing the Core Statement and the Big Idea.
 This should be the blood that flows in the veins of the business, informing every decision and inspiring all stakeholders in their mission.
 There was lots of talk of collaboration and innovation.
 This was then distilled down to its purest form for The Big Idea.
 It was agreed that it should be a kind-of behavioural imperative for all of the staff and we settled on this : “Get to know everyone.
 Connect and celebrate them at all times.”
 A noble cause and this helped inform the final part of the branding.
 Borrowing liberally from the great Dr. Zeuss, we created a motto for the group: “Oh the Places We Will Go”.

-But we still needed a way to represent the residents' work; the studios are nothing without the energy and skill that the talent inside brings and we wanted this to come acorss.
-Using the device of a single straight line extending the length of the type, we formed an empty frame upon which to lay anything that we liked – drawings, photos, typefaces, anything the talent had and wanted to show, we would use to celebrate them and show them off.
+But we still needed a way to represent the residents’ work; the studios are nothing without the energy and skill that the talent inside brings and we wanted this to come across.
+Using the device of a single straight line extending the length of the type, we formed an empty frame upon which to lay anything that we liked – drawings, photos, typefaces, anything the talent had and wanted to show, we would use to celebrate them.
 This we thought of as the 4th Plinth, where any item of communication – be it email signatures, business cards or invoices – would be used as a way to advertise the residents.
-And whenever any art was used in the branding it would be combined with a good sized credit, in order to generate interest in the work.
+And whenever any art was used in the branding it would be combined with a good-sized credit, in order to generate interest in the work.
 It was a way for the Eat Work Art studios to be present but have their hands open to show the talent inside.